codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 <!--more-->
-As a side note we're probably not going to write perfect and efficient memory-wise code, but again, premature optimization is the root of all evil, there'll be plenty of time to improve the quality of the software with future revisions.
+As a side note we're probably not going to write perfect and efficient memory-wise code, but again, premature optimization is the root of all evil, there will be plenty of time to improve the quality of the software with future revisions.

 ### Build, pack and send.